 Insure that the material is kept taut (lengthwise) as you install the ties to prevent it from bunching up between ties.
 A

 third person is useful to help support the weight and keeping the fence pulled tight.
-Do not tighten the ties yet.
+Do not snug up the ties yet.
 Install

 all ties first keeping them loose.

-- Pull each tie so that the Acoustifence is properly lined up at the desired height.
-DO NOT make the nylon tie tight!
+- On top edge, pull each tie so that the Acoustifence is properly lined up at the desired height.
+DO NOT make the tie tight!
 It

 must be loose enough to allow the eyelet to pivot freely on the tie.
 Try to distribute weight equally using every